khellinx/businesslogicdecorated_aspnetcore/README.md

 Testing and documentation is absent/minimal but will be expanded in the future.

+## TO DO

+- Testing
+- Documentation
+- Playing with covariant (out) and contravariant (in) generic modifiers to see if code can be re-used instead of repeated in places where TGetInput and TQueryInput are used.
+- Add Postprocessing operator
+- Add operator with generic output

 ## Installation

 To add the toolbox to a project, you add the package to the project.json :